LG Elections Must Hold Despite Court Order -Dickson - :::...The Tide News Online:::...

 Niger Delta

-He said that the Peoples Democratic Party (PDP) administration had invested the ‘political capital’ amounting to N6 bn annually to sustain its loyalists appointed to serve in his administration.

-He said that the huge investment was responsible for the large number of aspirants jostling for the PDP ticket in the party primaries scheduled for Sept 2, ahead the Nov.
-16 governorship elections in the state.
+“Chief Timipre Sylva from the same East completed the tenure from 2007 to 2012 while the current governor, Hon.
+Seriake Dickson took over in 2012 and would complete two terms in 2020.

+“We therefore wish to appeal to the conscience of the PDP and APC to ensure that the zoning arrangement and order is respected by all stakeholders,” Ambaowei said.

-According to Dickson, 21 governorship aspirants collected and returned the party’s expression of interest and nomination forms at N21 million each.
+The Tide reports that 21 aspirants from the three senatorial zones have collected and returned the expression of interest and nomination forms on the platform of the PDP.

+In the APC, two aspirants who have submitted their nomination forms hailed from Bayelsa West and Central senatorial zones.

+He said that the zoning arrangement had worked well for Bayelsa and urged the leadership of the parties at the national level to be sensitive to the yearnings of the people of the state.

 Niger Delta